kalinosia/ledcontrol/README.md

 }
 ```
 ## App
-I do my app on https://appinventor.mit.edu/
+I do my app on https://appinventor.mit.edu/ "MIT App Inventor is an intuitive, visual programming environment that allows everyone – even children – to build fully functional apps for smartphones and tablets."
+So, click *create apps!* and create an account.
+You can add my app to your projects and even edit-that's good for start. *My projects->Import project(.aia)*

 ![App screen](/screen.jpg)